 - READ the Statement of Faith.
 If there is anything you do not understand or agree with, please discuss these differences with the ministry contact.
 “Can two walk together unless they are agreed?”
 (Amos 3:3).

 - COMPLETE the Ministry Application.
 You may ask for one at the Info.
-Booth, download a printable copy here, or fill one out online.
+Booth, download a printable copy here.

 - UNDERSTAND that we seek to follow the Holy Spirit, not a form or a formula.
 Completion of a questionnaire or meeting the basic requirements of service in an area is not a guarantee of any particular ministry role or responsibility.